 There's not really much else to say for this chart.
 Only about 3% of shoppers disagree with the notion that positive reviews have absolutely no impact on their decision to shop at a specific shop.

-By now, you should already know how important it is to get product reviews for your shop.
+After reading the last sections, hopefully you now know how important it is to get product reviews for your shop.
 Besides getting Google to show your stars, the more product reviews you have, the more trust customers will have in you.

 However, you might be wondering how to motivate your customers to actually leave their feedback for you.